 Private schools in the UAE

 With the majority of students in the UAE attending private school, expat parents have plenty of choices.
-In fact, most private schools are affiliated with a particular country’s educational curriculum; for example the British or French system.
+In fact, most private schools are affiliated with a particular country’s educational curriculum.

 There are some key differences between public and private schools.
 For instance, some private schools have a reputation for being more rigorous than public schools and many private schools teach entirely in the target language, such as English or German.
 Depending on the educational philosophy of the school, private schools will generally cover maths, science, social studies, and offer a foreign language, as well as other electives.
 Private schools can have long waitlists and even longer price tags – tuition can range from AED 2,000 to AED 96,000.

 Within the UAE’s borders, you will find a private school to meet almost any educational need.
 Here are some of the various private schools on offer: